bradcornford/Googlitics/README.md

 	'Cornford\Googlitics\AnalyticsServiceProvider',

-The final step is to introduce the facade.
+The next step is to introduce the facade.
 Open `app/config/app.php`, and add a new item to the aliases array.

 	'Analytics'         => 'Cornford\Googlitics\Facades\Analytics',

+Finally we need to introduce the configuration files into your application/

+	php artisan config:publish cornford/googlitics

 That's it!
 You're all set to go.

+## Configuration

+You can now configure Googlitics in a few simple steps.
+Open `app/config/packages/cornford/googlitics/config.php` and update the options as needed.

+- `enabled` - Enable Google Analytics tracking.
+- `id` A Google - Analytics tracking identifier to link Googlitics to Google Analytics.
+- `domain` - The domain which is being tracked.
+Leave as 'auto' if you want Googlitics to automatically set the current domain.
+Otherwise enter your domain, e.g. google.com
+- `anonymise` - Anonymise users IP addresses when tracking them via Googlitics.
+- `automatic` - Enable automatic tracking to ensure users are tracked automatically by Googlitics.

 ## Usage